-CSR is an argument based on two forms of ethical reasoning-consequentialist (utilitarian) and categorical (Kantian).
-Consequentialist reasoning justifies action in terms of the outcomes generated (the greatest good for the greatest number of people), while categorical reasoning justifies action in terms of the principles by which that action is carried out (the application of core ethical principles, regardless of the outcomes).
-The violation of a society's cultural heritage and ethical principles regarding issues of social justice, human rights, or environmental stewardship, for example, is unethical and socially irresponsible.
-This logic is the foundation of the social contract, which is based on societal expectations that bind firms because compliance is directly related to a social license to operate.
-In terms of application, therefore, the two ethical perspectives are realized in norms: "those standards . . . which have been accepted by the organization, the industry, the profession, or society as necessary for the proper functioning of business."
+Taking all of this into account, the violation of a society's cultural heritage and ethical principles regarding issues of social justice, human rights, or environmental stewardship, for example, are all unethical and socially irresponsible acts.
+This logic is the foundation of the social contract, which is based on societal expectations that bind firms because compliance is directly related to a license to operate that is granted by society to an organization.
+In terms of application, the three ethical perspectives are realized as norms or standards with different loci or motivations.
 They are institutionalized within the firm in the form of a code of conduct or code of ethics, which acts as a guide in determining whether the firm "is acting ethically according to the conventional standard."
 Remaining within these implicit ethical boundaries is directly related to the firm's societal legitimacy and long-term viability.